miguel12345/VisionModes/README.md

 To actually get the temperature of a body, I end up using the dot product between the surface normal and the view direction.
 This dot product would then be used as the normalized temperature.

-To allow the customization of different temperature properties per object, I've implemented a ThermalBody base class with three subclasses, one for humans, another one for aliens, and a third one for the environment in general.
-These configuration settings allow the designers to choose the maximum temperature and heat distribution for those three types of objects.
+To allow the customization of different temperature properties per object, I've implemented a `ThermalBody` class with the following properties:

 ![](readme/thermal_effect_settings.png)

+The Thermal Body affects all children renderers.

 An example of the thermal effect in action is shown here